EnableX/Sample-VueJs-Web-App-1to1-RTC/README.md

   * Nodejs  [https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application]
   * Python  [https://github.com/EnableX/WebRTC-Python-Open-Source-Application-for-1-to-1-video-chat]

-* Clone or download Repository of your choice & follow the steps further
+* Clone Repository of your choice & follow the steps further
 * You need to use App ID and App Key to run this Service.
 * Your Vuejs Client End Point needs to connect to this Service to create Virtual Room.
 * Follow README file of the cloned Repository to setup the Service.